kimtonyhyun/aux_analysis/docs/preprocessing.md

 ## Correct for slow changes in the movie brightness

-Over the course of a recording, the brightness of the calcium movie can change (usually a gradual decrease, though not always).
+Over the course of a recording, the brightness of the calcium movie can change.
+This is usually a gradual decrease over the session, though not always.
 This effect can come from light bleaching of the indicator each day, or extraneous factors like the slow loss of immersion fluid.

 I correct for the slow changes in movie brightness with the function `meancorr_movie`:
 ```